5 Tips for Baking with Apples

-Chef Jean-Luc Doridam of the NSCC Akerley campus shares some of his tips for cooking with Nova Scotia apples.
+September 9: Chef Jean-Luc Doridam of the NSCC Akerley Campus shares his tips for cooking with Nova Scotia apples.

 NSCC Baking Tip #1: Variety is the Spice of Life

 For the perfect apple pie, use a combination of sweet and tart apples for a great balance of flavour and texture consistency.
-Jean-Luc suggests using three different varieties in each dish, and would typically choose from Northern Spy, Gravenstein, Golden Delicious, Fuji or Honeycrisp.
+Jean-Luc suggests using three different varieties in your pie.
+Some pie-making apples to choose from: Northern Spy, Gravenstein, Golden Delicious, Fuji or Honeycrisp.

 NSCC Baking Tip #2: Go Sweet